Proving Fault: What is Negligence?

 The final element of a negligence case is damages.
 This element requires that the court be able to compensate the plaintiff for his or her injury -- usually through monetary compensation for expenses such as medical care or property repair.

-If you or a loved one has been injured due to someone else's negligence, a potential legal claim may be worth pursuing.
-You may want to peruse FindLaw's Personal Injury section to learn more about the topic.
-You will want to consult with an attorney well versed in premises liability and personal injury law.
-Finally, consider having an experienced attorney do a free evaluation of your case here.
+If you or a loved one has been injured due to someone else's negligence, a potential legal claim may be worth pursuing -- especially if you have racked up medical bills and missed work.
+You may want to consult with a personal injury lawyer to learn more about your claim.
+Fortunately, you can have an experienced attorney do a free evaluation of your case here.